Search

 Fifth Grade Math Tackles Volume Calculations

 Fifth graders have been studying how to calculate the volume of rectangular prisms using the length times width times height formula.
-Each Thursday is station rotation day in math class, and this week students were exploring various ways of calculating volume, including constructing with unit cubes, arts and crafts to solve volume formulas, and filling prisms to capacity.
-Next up in math, students will be navigating the coordinate grid, learning how to represent different data sets as they prepare for the upcoming fifth grade curriculum showcase.
+Each Thursday is station rotation day in math class, and this week, students explored various ways of calculating volume, including constructing with unit cubes, arts and crafts to solve volume formulas, and filling prisms to capacity.
+Next up in math, students will navigate the coordinate grid, learning how to represent different data sets as they prepare for the upcoming fifth grade curriculum showcase.

 – Patrick Murray, fifth grade teacher

-In collaboration with the innovation team, the After School program spent the week back from break delving into all things bird!!!
+In collaboration with the innovation team, the After School program spent the week after break delving into all things bird!

 Our little bird enthusiasts in the pre-kindergarten and kindergarten crew soared into Bird Week!
 We started the adventures by diving into the world of bird nests, crafting cozy cup nests outside, and discovering what makes the perfect bird nursery.
 We learned about local birds from backyard buddies to woodland wonders.
 We then honed our bird call skills by tuning into chirps and tweets of all kinds, perfecting our feathered impressions.
 Next, we enjoyed a lively reading of Mo Willems’s Don’t Let The Pigeon Drive the Bus!
-Finally, and we flew into Friday painting our very own birdhouses to celebrate our feathered friends!
+Finally, we flew into Friday, painting birdhouses to celebrate our feathered friends!

 Our first and second grade friends tackled a variety of bird-related learning discoveries during the week.
-We started things out by coating pine cones in Sunbutter and seeds to hang outside the After School classroom as bird feeders in front of a trail camera.
+We started things out by coating pine cones in Sunbutter and seeds to hang outside the After School classroom as bird feeders before a trail camera.
 We had students vote on what they thought we would get pictures of … birds, squirrels, squirrels and one bird, or just pinecones blowing in the wind?
-By the very next day, we had documented data that the squirrels had taken every last one!
+By the next day, we had documented data that the squirrels had taken every last one!
 Students also painted a bunch of exotic birds (and their ancestors) to make a display in the Gallery that showed bird evolution and variety.
 We also played “Jays and Juncos,” which is a running game in which students need to collect food (pompoms) and bring it back to their nests (cups).
-They learned about the importance of nest/food source location as well as the relationships between different species as jays can steal food from juncos.
+They learned about the importance of nest/food source location and the relationships between different species, as jays can steal food from juncos.

 What’s better than learning about and celebrating birds?
 Actively helping the environment!
-On Friday our students of all grades (prekindergarten through middle school) learned about invasive species before helping to remove garlic mustard around campus.
-Garlic mustard originates from Europe and was brought to America to be used in cooking.
+On Friday, our students of all grades learned about invasive species before helping remove garlic mustard around campus.
+Garlic mustard originates from Europe and was brought to America for cooking.
 Unfortunately, it spreads quickly with no native predators, pushing out local plants and reducing the food available for our native species.
-We ended up collecting two massive bags full and making a huge impact on the local BDS garlic mustard population.
+We collected two massive bags full and made a huge impact on the local BDS garlic mustard population.

 – Blair Fross, director of school year auxiliary and specialty programs